 The Executive Officer will provide 30 days for public review prior to approving uniform technical guidance documents and subsequent amendments.

-Permittees must ensure that project WQMPs are prepared and implemented according to the uniform technical guidance documents upon approval by the Executive Officer and the requirements in this Order.
+Permittees must ensure that project WQMPs are prepared and implemented according to the uniform technical guidance documents 90-days after approval of the documents by the Executive Officer and the requirements in this Order.
 Where there is a conflict, this Order shall prevail.

 Except for inconsequential grammatical or technical corrections, changes to uniform technical guidance documents must be approved by the Executive Officer.

-USEPA “Green Streets” Guidance: Improvement projects for existing streets, roads, highways, and freeways that meet the conditions below are required to prepare WQMPs according to uniform technical guidance documents approved under section VIII.C.4., above.
-If improvement projects for existing streets, roads, highways, and freeways do not meet the conditions below, they may be subject to alternative uniform technical documents that establish criteria for the selection of source control measures and treatment control measures according to the principles in USEPA guidance, “Managing Wet Weather with Green Infrastructure: Green Streets” (“Green Streets” Guidance).
-Alternative uniform technical documents that use the “Green Streets” Guidance must be approved by the Executive Officer.
-Projects that are ineligible to use the “Green Streets” Guidance:
+USEPA “Green Streets” Guidance: Priority projects for improving existing streets, roads, highways, and freeways may be subject to uniform technical documents that establish criteria for the selection of source control measures and treatment control measures according to the principles in USEPA guidance, “Managing Wet Weather with Green Infrastructure: Green Streets” (“Green Streets” Guidance, 2008).
+Uniform technical documents that use the “Green Streets” Guidance must be approved by the Executive Officer.

-Include an expansion of the existing right-of-way.

-Include the addition or replacement of impervious surfaces as part of transportation improvements in the planned, ultimate right-of-way.

-Include the acquisition of new right-of-way for transportation.

 Each Permittee must require a Preliminary WQMP for priority projects that are subject to discretionary approval as part of a complete application for a project.
 Permittees must prepare WQMPs for priority projects that they own.
 The Preliminary WQMP must be subject to the Permittee’s approval.
-A Preliminary WQMP must be approved prior to the project’s approval by the Permittee’s decision-making body (e.g., city council, Board of Supervisors, etc.).
+A Preliminary WQMP must be approved or accepted prior to the project’s approval by the Permittee’s decision-making body (e.g., city council, Board of Supervisors, etc.).